xaviershay/sandbox/dmd-analyzer/README.md

 Development
 -----------

-We have the initial stirrings of a test suite:
+We have the initial stirrings of a test suite.

     rspec